 How to Reduce Your Attack Surface

 One of the key benefits of a penetration test is that it forces you to think like an attacker.
 Attackers or pen testers need to find that first victim user or account in the network.
 With that foothold, the goal is to try and gain the privileges of a network administrator.
 We naturally want to make this as difficult as possible.
 The steps below will give you a good start.
 Of course, the Preempt Platform performs all of these functions continuously.
-But even if you are not a customer, the free Preempt Inspector App will perform a point in time scan that reveals many of these issues, so you can get more secure today.

 - Find Stale Accounts - The simplest way to reduce your attack surface is to make sure you don’t have any stale unused accounts.
 This is especially true for Admin accounts.
 Check to find accounts that haven’t been used in the past few months and delete any unneeded accounts.